Limit Order Books: Conclusion

-There are also substantial challenges associated with studying historical limit order book data.
-Several LOB properties are believed to exhibit a long memory, although directly testing this hypothesis on a finite data set is a difficult task.
-Estimating the Hurst exponent $H$ is similarly problematic, and several empirical studies contain systematic errors in their calculations.
-This makes quantitative comparisons between potential long-memory processes very difficult, and it is unclear whether the differences in the reported estimates of Hurst exponents are really a result of differences in different markets, or simply a result of differences in methodology when performing such estimation.
-Furthermore, such long-range correlations make it difficult to estimate confidence intervals for several LOB statistics, as the effective sample size of observations is far smaller than the number of data points.
-Studies of recent, high-quality LOB data that are conducted with stringent awareness of these potential statistical pitfalls are needed to understand better the LOBs of today.
+There are substantial challenges associated with studying historical LOB data, and several empirical studies contain systematic errors in their calculations.
+Moreover, performing quantitative comparisons between different empirical studies is very difficult for two reasons.
+First, it is unclear whether differences in the findings of such studies are caused by differences in different markets, or are simply a result of differences in methodology.
+Sampling frequency, choice of asset class, LOB resolution parameters, specific trade-matching nuances, and many other factors all influence empirical findings, but so too do the choice of statistical estimators and the details of their implementation.
+This makes it difficult to assess the influence of specific LOB factors on trade.
+Second, LOB platforms, LOB rules, and trading strategies have all changed over time, so the date range over which data was collected may itself play a role in the values of the statistics reported.
+This issue is particularly important given the recent surge in popularity of electronic trading algorithms.
+Studies of recent, high-quality LOB data that are conducted with stringent awareness of potential statistical pitfalls are needed to understand better the LOBs of today.